 Building Communities

 Home Leone’s development approach is community-led.
 We recognise the importance of researching the existing community structures and practices in order to understand what works well and what leads to dysfunction.
 We are committed to an intensely participatory process that engages beneficiaries from the beginning in the design and implementation of the project.
-Our key initial partnership has been with The Federation of Urban and Rural Poor (FEDURP), a network of slum dwellers who have mobilised to represent and advocate for slum dwellers in Sierra Leone.
-They encourage a sense of ownership and empowerment that we expect will ultimately lead to vibrant and sustainable communities.

-Due to Freetown’s vast housing needs, a detailed and in depth process of beneficiary selection has been developed in order to identify firstly, those most vulnerable and secondly, those most likely to thrive within the context of Destiny Village.
+Due to Freetown’s vast housing needs, a detailed and in-depth process of beneficiary selection has been developed in order to identify firstly, those most vulnerable and secondly, those most likely to thrive within the context of Destiny Village.
 Along with determining whom, this process has also helped to illustrate more specifically how individuals are impacted by their living conditions and what their relocation needs may be.
 This process has been designed for replication to scale with the view that thousands of families are expected to apply and to be relocated to new homes.

 Training